 Sam Keller is a writer, a thinker, and a lover of words.
 During the day, she’s a marketing director for a tech company, by night, a freelance writer, and the rest of her time is consumed with family and ministry.
 Bookstores make her happy; if there’s a coffee shop attached she’s ecstatic.
 Her three kids keep her busy, and are the muse of many of her articles.
 Her husband, a pastor, is high energy and fun.
 He rescues her from hiding away in books and writing, and injects energy and excitement to her life.
 She finds levity in life through faith, love and random acts of kindness.
 She’s a story-teller and delights in turning real life into literary bites, and imagination into a good read!
 You can also check out her work at www.everydaychristian.com.

-M. Kelter is a freelance writer who blogs at Invisible Strings about life on the autism spectrum.
+M. Kelter was a freelance writer who blogged as Invisible Strings about life on the autism spectrum.
 Recurring topics include body language, social pragmatics, and the interplay between autism and depression.
 He passed away in June, 2022.